bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-p2p-network-2.md

 Amiti Uttarwar: 00:36:16

 Yeah.
-So in the logs that shows a bunch of disconnecting - connecting, even if that might not actually change your long lasting peers.
+So in the logs, that shows a bunch of disconnecting and connecting, even if that might not actually change your long-lasting peers.
 Similarly we have one for when we haven't gotten a block in a long time, that might be normal, or you might be eclipsed so as this last ditch effort you make a full relay connection to an additional node and say...

 Pieter Wuille: 00:36:43